Adult skin rashes: When to seek medical care

 Make an appointment today

-Charlotte is accepting new patients of all ages at ARC Goodnight Ranch and ARC Southwest in Austin.
-Schedule an appointment with Charlotte online, through ARC MyChart, or by calling:
+Charlotte currently sees patients of all ages at ARC Goodnight Ranch and ARC Southwest in Austin (Note: effective June 1, 2026, Charlotte is seeing patients at ARC Dermatology South Specialty and will no longer see patients at ARC Goodnight Ranch or ARC Southwest.).
+Schedule an appointment with Charlotte online, through ARC MyChart, or by calling ARC Dermatology South Specialty at 512-292-5182.

 Tags: Dermatology, Adult Skin Rashes